Neil McCormick

 Neil McCormick (born 31 March 1961) is a British music journalist, author and broadcaster.
-He has been Chief Music Critic for The Daily Telegraph since 1996, and presented a music interview show for Vintage TV in the UK, Neil McCormick's Needle Time.
-McCormick is a close associate of rock group U2.
+He has been the chief music critic for The Daily Telegraph since 1996, and presented a music interview show for Vintage TV in the UK, Neil McCormick's Needle Time.
+McCormick is a close associate of rock band U2.

 Early life

 McCormick was born in England but later moved with his family to Scotland, then Ireland.
 He attended Mount Temple Comprehensive School in Dublin at the same time as all the future members of U2.

 Career

-McCormick was songwriter and vocalist in a succession of unsigned bands: Frankie Corpse & The Undertakers (1978), The Modulators (1978–79) Yeah!Yeah!
+McCormick was songwriter and vocalist in a succession of unsigned bands: Frankie Corpse & the Undertakers (1978), the Modulators (1978–79) Yeah!Yeah!
 (1980–83) and Shook Up!
 (1985–88).
-He released one solo album, Mortal Coil, under the pseudonym The Ghost Who Walks in 2004.
+He released one solo studio album, Mortal Coil, under the pseudonym the Ghost Who Walks in 2004.
 His song, "Harm's Way", features on the album Songs Inspired by The Passion of the Christ (2004).
 Writing in The Daily Telegraph, McCormick said, "I should probably quit while I'm ahead."